ForestAdmin/documentation/reference-guide/actions/create-and-manage-smart-actions/README.md

 {% endtab %}

 {% tab title="Django" %}
 Below is the sample code.
 We use the python Faker package to easily generate fake data.
-Remember to add this gem to your `requirements.txt` and install it if you wish to use it.
+Remember to add this package to your `requirements.txt` and install it if you wish to use it.

 {% code title="app/forest/company.py" %}
 ```python